Men's Health Month & Movember: Raising The Profile Of Men's Health One Stache At A Time

 June Is Also A Month For Men

-Not only is the whole of June now designated Men's Health Month, June 12-18th 2017 is also International Men's Health Week.
-This is the time to take advantage of free screenings, health fairs, and other health education and outreach activities, so make sure you stick it in your calendar now.
+Not only is the whole of June now designated Men's Health Month, June 11-17th 2018 will be International Men's Health Week.
+This is the time to take advantage of free screenings, health fairs, and other health education and outreach activities, so make sure you stick it in your calendar now if you can't see your doctor any sooner.
 Maybe you could even organize an event for your own community or give your father/son/uncle/grandpa/brother/significant other.... or even yourself, a doctors appointment as a free gift.

 Significant Men's Health Issues